canmod/iidda-tools/notes/plan.md

 * Lasting resource
 * Easy to maintain
+* Easy for users
+* Easy for who
 * Prioritize but plan for big future

 ### Roadmap and Priority Order

+0. Get the data associated with papers on GitHub and point to GitHub from a simple html page on iidda.mcmaster.ca -- so that people don't get an error when they follow links currently in published papers
 1. Organize original source data
-2. Make organized original sources available -- with formal data citation guidelines (what are these?)
+2. Make organized original sources available
+3. With formal data citation guidelines (what are these?)
-3. Tools for extracting and transforming data into more convenient formats (e.g. long-form `csv` with metadata header like `csvy`)
+4. Tools for extracting and transforming data into more convenient formats (e.g. long-form `csv` with metadata header like `csvy`)
-4. Tools for plotting and analyzing data
+5. Simple tools for plotting and analyzing data
-5. Proper normalized database automatically populated from source data
+6. Proper normalized database automatically populated from source data
-6. API for pulling from the database or source files
+7. API for pulling from the database or source files
-7. Frontend website/portal with nice clickable interface and access control
+8. Frontend website/portal with nice clickable interface and access control
-8. Integration with other data portals
+9. Integration with other data portals

+Connect with ROpenSci -- good source of standards, they are scientists like 'us'

+When a paper was published, data went on iidda with a tag to the paper

 ### Tentative Choices